jorisros/clouddatabase-bundle/README.md

-# BoilerPlateBundle
+# CloudDatabaseBundle
-This libary is an boilerplate for writing new bundles in Symfony.
+This bundle enables you to access Cloud database

 ## Usage
 Run the following command to add the bundle to your project.